javfres/javicv/Readme.md

 ```

-or if you prefer async functions over promisses:
+or if you prefer async functions over promises:

 ```
 import JaviCV from './src/ts/javicv';